Hidden Stashes: How Teen’s Hide Substances from Parents

 How to Recognize and Address Drug Use Among Teens

-From identifying signs of drug use to understanding the importance of communication and support to seeking professional help, there are several ways to address this issue.
+From identifying warning signs of drug use to understanding the importance of communication and support to seeking professional help, there are several ways to address this issue.

-Identifying Signs of Drug Use
+Warning Signs of Teen Drug Use

 • Abrupt shifts in social circles